St Paul's Girls' School: Music

-Drama

-The school's main theatre, where most school productions are staged, is named after alumna Celia Johnson.
-Other productions are staged in the drama studio which is a smaller space.

 Sport

 Rowing

 The school has an active rowing club called the St Paul's Girls' School Boat Club which is based on the River Thames.
 The club is affiliated to British Rowing (boat code SPG) and has produced four British champion crews at the 1992 British Rowing Championships, 2002 British Rowing Championships, 2003 British Rowing Championships and 2011 British Rowing Championships.

 High Mistresses

 The headmistress of St Paul's Girls' School is known as the High Mistress.